 Thank you for your interest in the Department of Dramatic Arts at the University of Connecticut.
-Admissions to the School of Fine Arts as a BFA Design & Tech Major is a two-step process involving both a Portfolio Review and Interview as well as the submission of the University application through the Common Application.
+Admissions to the School of Fine Arts as a BFA Design & Tech Major is a two-step process involving both a portfolio review and an interview as well as submission of the University application through the Common Application.
 The Common Application can be obtained from the University of Connecticut Undergraduate Admissions Office.

 WE STRONGLY URGE YOU TO APPLY TO THE UNIVERSITY BEFORE YOUR PORTFOLIO REVIEW DATE.